Founded in 2007

 New Student Experience for Cal State East Bay

-Story+Structure helped Cal State East Bay design a new online experience for its Continuing Education students that integrated a new website, Salesforce, shopping cart, payment, and PeopleSoft.
+Story+Structure helped Cal State East Bay design a new online experience for its Continuing Education students.
+The new experience made it simpler for students to review their education options, connect with university representatives, register for courses, and make payments.

 Download Story+Structure’s human-centered approach to diversity, equity, & inclusion